am20585/recipe-step-predictor/README.md

 To prepare the dataset for analysis, several data cleaning steps were performed:

   Parsing the nutrition Column:

-  - `name`: Name of the recipe.

-  - `id`: Unique identifier for each recipe.
   - The nutrition column contained strings representing lists.
   - Extracted individual nutritional components into separate columns: 'calories', 'total_fat_PDV', 'sugar_PDV', 'sodium_PDV', 'protein_PDV', 'saturated_fat_PDV', 'carbohydrates_PDV'.

   Handling the tags Column:
-        Converted the string representations of lists into actual lists.
+  - Converted the string representations of lists into actual lists.
-        Created a new feature num_tags representing the number of tags associated with each recipe.
+  - Created a new feature num_tags representing the number of tags associated with each recipe.

   Handling Missing Values:
-        Identified that average_rating has missing values where recipes have no ratings.
+  - Identified that average_rating has missing values where recipes have no ratings.
-        Decided not to impute missing average_rating values to avoid introducing bias, as missing ratings may indicate new or less popular recipes.
+  - Decided not to impute missing average_rating values to avoid introducing bias, as missing ratings may indicate new or less popular recipes.

   Ensuring Correct Data Types:
-        Converted the 'submitted' column to datetime format.
+  - Converted the 'submitted' column to datetime format.
-        Ensured that description and name are strings.
+  - Ensured that description and name are strings.

   Removing Duplicates:
-        Checked for duplicate recipe IDs and removed them to ensure data integrity.
+  - Checked for duplicate recipe IDs and removed them to ensure data integrity.